Whitegate, Greater Manchester: Boundary dispute

 Throughout the Tudor period from the time of Henry VII to the close of Elizabeth's reign, a violent dispute was waged locally between the manorial lords of Chadderton, Foxdenton and Werneth on one hand and the incumbent of Nuthurst Manor (Moston) on the other.
 It all concerned the rights of pasturage on the open moors.
 The dispute first emerged with Edmund Chadderton, who held Little Nuthust Hall, claiming exclusive grazing rights on the unenclosed moorland (Theale Moor) which divided his manor from Chadderton and Hollinwood.

 The feud was handed down from generation to generation.
 In 1526, Nuthurst bailiffs chased the Chadderton livestock off the moors.
 Retaliation from Chadderton soon followed with 200 armed farmers and labourers descending across Theale Moor where they were met by the Nuthurst men and bailiffs.
 A miniature battle ensued and the quarrel became more violent as time went on.
 The feud was only finally resolved at the end of the sixteenth century when boundary stakes were set up on the common moors.

 Notable people

 Samuel Collins (1802–1878) was a 19th-century poet and radical.
 He was known as the Bard Of Hale Moss and lived in a cottage in the Butterworth Lane area.

 Transport

-First Greater Manchester operate the following bus services in the Whitegate area:
+Bee Network operate the following bus services in the Whitegate area:

-181/182 to Manchester City Centre via New Moston and Newton Heath and to Rochdale via Chadderton town centre, Shaw and Milnrow.
+181/182 to Manchester City Centre via New Moston and Newton Heath and to Shaw.

-81 to Manchester City Centre via Moston and Harpurhey and to Oldham with some evening and weekend services provided by Stagecoach Manchester extending to Derker.
+81 to Manchester City Centre via Moston and Harpurhey and to Oldham.

-149 to Cheetham Hill via Higher Blackley and to Oldham via Hollinwood.
+149 to Higher Crumpsall via Blackley and to Chadderton Park Estate via Oldham.

-Stagecoach Manchester also operate service 49 to Manchester via Higher Blackley and to Oldham via Hollinwood.

 The area is also served by Moston railway station on Hollinwood Avenue which lies adjacent to the common boundary of Chadderton and Manchester at New Moston.